xpsi-group/xpsi/docs/source/HPC_systems.rst

 Helios is a cluster of the Anton Pannekoek Institute for Astronomy.
 Here we present two possible approaches to install X-PSI.
-We can use either a conda environment or install locally in the user home directory (using ``python --user``).
+We can use either a conda environment or install locally in the user home directory using ``python --user`` (but do not mix them).
-However, note that using the conda environment is safer if there ever will be need for conflicting auxiliary installations for the user in the cluster:
+Note, however, that using the conda environment is safer if there ever will be need for conflicting auxiliary installations for the user in the cluster:

 Helios (using conda)
 ^^^^^^^^^^^^^^^^^^^^

+Let's start by loading the necessary modules and creating a conda environment:

 .. code-block:: bash